 UNECE offers assistance to countries by organizing workshops on the harmonization of national with international standards.

-The Specialised Section on Seed Potatoes is willing to contribute to capacity-building for countries with limited experience in seed potato certification, but also to strengthen capacity among countries already participating in the UNECE standardization work by further cooperation.
+The Specialized Section on Seed Potatoes is willing to contribute to capacity-building for countries with limited experience in seed potato certification, but also to strengthen capacity among countries already participating in the UNECE standardization work by further cooperation.

 1. Capacity-building to introduce a seed potato certification scheme